swsheets/swsheets/README.md

 docker-compose up
 ```

-- If you ever want to run ad-hoc `mix` tasks, use the `mix` helper in the root directory of the project.
+- If you ever want to run ad-hoc `mix` tasks, you can pass arbitrary `mix` tasks to `docker-compose`.

 ```
-./mix do thing
+docker-compose run --rm app doa.mixthing
 ```

 ### Traditional